Rainbow flag (LGBTQ): 2010s to present

-Gilbert Baker unveiled his final version of the rainbow flag in early 2017; in response to the election of Donald Trump, Baker added a ninth stripe in lavender (above the hot pink stripe) to represent diversity.

 A portion of one of the original 1978 rainbow flags was donated to the GLBT Historical Society Museum and Archives in San Francisco in April 2021; the section is the only known surviving remnant of the two inaugural eight-color rainbow flags.

 Polish nationalists trampled, spat on, and burned the rainbow flag during Independence Day marches in Warsaw in the 2020s.
 In one case a mob burned down a residential building because it was flying a rainbow flag and had a Women's Strike sign.

+In Norway, the flag is reported to symbolize diversity, unity and inclusion, in addition to freedom to be whoever one wants to be and to love whoever one wants to love.

 Transnationalism

 The rainbow flag has been repurposed to manifest a multitude of transnational and globalized ways of being queer.
 In a few scholarly articles, the rainbow flag is described as a "floating signifier".
 A floating signifier refers to the person giving the object its interpreted meaning and significance.
 Flags are ambivalent symbols that hold different ideologies, meanings, and agendas depending on the beholder.
 Therefore, the rainbow flag is a boundary object that not only brings together queer communities locally and transnationally, but can also create debates and conflicts.

 In March 2016, rainbow stamps were created by a postal service common to Sweden and Denmark celebrating pride traversing borders internationally.
-It has become common to display a rainbow in store fronts or on websites to indicate that the space is queer friendly.
+It has become common to display a rainbow in store fronts or on websites to indicate that the space is queer-friendly.
 Many government official buildings in different countries in Europe and America display the rainbow flag.

-In some countries, such as Saudi Arabia, it is illegal to sell (or wear) 'rainbow-coloured' items, as it apparently "indirectly promotes homosexuality" and claims to "contradict normal common sense".
+In some countries, such as Saudi Arabia, it is illegal to sell (or wear) "rainbow-coloured" items, as it "indirectly promotes homosexuality" and claims to "contradict normal common sense".
 The motives have aroused international criticism.